Weekly Recap: 14 Health Press Releases You Need to See

 News provided byPR Newswire

-A roundup of the most newsworthy healthcare press releases from PR Newswire this week, including updates in mental health, cancer awareness and the vital importance of washing your hands.
+A roundup of the most newsworthy healthcare press releases from PR Newswire this week, including breakthrough clinical trials, a new suicide prevention series and a period product giveaway for teens.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.